Ares-Developers/Ares-docs/new/superweapons/types/multimissile.rst

 super weapon. :game:`Yuri's Revenge` only tried to find the first building type that matched those criteria.

+:game:`Ares` adds support to launch the missile and have it aim for the target directly like in :game:`Tiberian Sun` instead of going straight up from the silo and coming down on the target.
+This is controlled by :tag:`Vertical` on the projectile.

 :game:`Yuri's Revenge` supported the nuke impact animation only for the warhead called :tag:`NUKE`, hardcoded to :tag:`NUKEBALL`.
 To change this animation in :game:`Ares`, have a look at :ref:`PreImpactAnim <preimpactanim>`.